tarunsoni96/tarunsoni.github.io/aboutme.md

 ---
 This is my personal space where I showcase my self-developed projects and blog about my private coding adventures.

-It’s updated when I feel like posting bigger news to the world, for more frequent and smaller updates

 ________________________________________________________________________________________________________________________

-I got my first computer when i was 6, it was pentium 4 with 256MB of RAM, It was pretty high end for that time, My parents bought it for my strong liking of video games at that time (Which still is, but not to that extent).
+I got my first computer when i was 6, it was pentium 4 with 256MB RAM :p, My parents bought it for me for my strong liking of video games at that time (Which still is, but not to that extent).

 Slowly over time playing games on it, I thought why couldn't i just build my own games and design everthing as i want in a game.